PeteQuinonesIV/PeteQuinonesIV/README.md

 - 📫 How to reach me **@petex47 on Twitter**

 - ⚡ Fun fact **I'm starting to enjoy running and lifting.
-Thinking about doing a marathon one day.**
+Thinking about doing a marathon one day. --UPDATE-- Got it done.**

  <main>
  <section id="about">